punkave/frontend-challenge/README.md

 Fork this project on github.
 When you're finished, send us the URL of your public repository and the URL of your running instance of the app. *Consider using `.gitignore` to avoid putting any deployment credentials or API key in your public repository.*

+**If you prefer, you may submit your code to us privately by email,** rather than using a fork in your public github.

 ## Extra credit

 * Ask the user whether they are looking for a bike, or a place to park one.